kubernetes/community/contributors/design-proposals/apps/cronjob.md

 We chose to use the hashed-date suffix approach.

+## Manually triggering CronJobs

+A user may wish to manually trigger a CronJob for some reason (see [#47538](http://issues.k8s.io/47538)), such as testing it prior to its scheduled time.
+This could be made possible via an `/instantiate` subresource in the API, which when POSTed to would immediately spawn a Job from the JobSpec contained within the CronJob.

 ## Future evolution

 Below are the possible future extensions to the Job controller: